cs1302uga/cs1302-exercises/misc/MacOS.md

 ## Install Homebrew

 [Homebrew](https://brew.sh) is a package manager for MacOS.
-It makes it really easy to install programs on your Max via [Terminal](https://support.apple.com/guide/terminal/welcome/mac).
+It makes it really easy to install programs on your Mac via [Terminal](https://support.apple.com/guide/terminal/welcome/mac).

 1. **Open Terminal.**